shadowsocks/shadowsocks-org/docs/guide/aead.md

 ## Key Derivation

 The master key can be input directly from user or generated from a password.
 The key derivation is still following EVP_BytesToKey(3) in OpenSSL.
-The detailed spec can be found here: https://wiki.openssl.org/index.php/Manual:EVP_BytesToKey(3)
+The detailed spec can be found [here](https://wiki.openssl.org/index.php/Manual:EVP_BytesToKey(3))

 [HKDF_SHA1] is a function that takes a secret key, a non-secret salt, an info string, and produces a subkey that is cryptographically strong even if the input secret key is weak.